roynilakshi91/Customer-Analysis-on-Super-Store-in-Tableau/README.md

 3. Customer Analysis: Descriptive

-   - Revenue per State
+   - Revenue per State - Map view
-   - Revenue based on Month of the Year
+   - Revenue based on Month of the Year - Trend line
-   - Revenue based on Age
+   - Revenue based on Age - bar graph
    - Quantity: Discount Percentage Correlation - positive relation,if the discount percentage if high, customers likely to shop/order more in quantity.
    - Percetage per Revenue per Region - Donut chart
    - Revenue category per Gender - butterfly chart as the category is repeating for each gender